-We may indeed want to go to bouncer school, or perhaps put our mind under new management.
+We may indeed want to go to bouncer school, or perhaps put our minds under new management.
 We rent space to toxic tenants, allow negative neighbors to walk on our carpet with dirty shoes, and tune in as the sounds of gossip damage our internal stereo system.
-The hard truth is that in any area of your life that you are suffering, struggling, or stuck – it is your conscious and unconscious self-talk that is busy orchestrating your results.
+The hard truth is that in any area of your life where you are suffering, struggling, or stuck – it is your conscious and unconscious self-talk that is busy orchestrating your results.

 Even if opportunity strikes – we don't rise to the occasion – we sink to the level of our mental conditioning.

 When we ruminate on things that we have no power to change, we lead a life of anxiety and frustration.
 We live in survival mode.
 On the flip side, when we get out of our heads (leave the nightclub) and take action on the things that we DO have the power to change, we live in creative mode.
 True creativity is spending greater and greater percentages of our days doing what we love to do and, at the same time, inspiring others to do what they most love to do.
 Accessing this powerful way of living all has to do with how we talk to ourselves, about ourselves.

 Remember – the most important meeting you have is the meeting you have with yourself.

 You truly have to "buy in" to yourself.
 You get to "buy in" with something that costs nothing, yet requires all you've got:

 Integrity – Doing what you say you are going to do when you say you are going to do it

 Responsibility – No matter the outcome, you can be 100% responsible either to a result or for a result

 Truth – If you truly want to be free, be truthful

 Purpose – A commitment to be a part of creating something far bigger than yourself